7 Important Email KPIs To Track Performance and How to Improve Them

 You might be surprised to learn that Gen Z’s mindset is quite practical, and at the same time discerning, with a critical eye for what is and isn’t worth their time.

-Understanding those aspects of the Gen Z personality can help you reach them better when trying to attract new students to your college.
-Here’s our guide to 7 tips for universities to reach Gen Z.
+Understanding those aspects of the Gen Z personality can help you improve your enrollment marketing strategy to attract new students to your college.
+Here’s our guide to 7 enrollment marketing tips for universities to reach Gen Z.

 Instagram, YouTube, and Snapchat, followed closely by Facebook.